projectfong/docs/smarthome/ha-matter-segmented-network.md

 Hardware MAC addresses, BSSIDs, device-specific IPv6 interface identifiers, phone addresses, and other unnecessary infrastructure identifiers have been removed or generalized.

-Next Step: Substitute local production values only in private operational documentation.
+Replace documentation values with deployment-specific values only where appropriate for the target environment.

 ---

-# 3. Final Architecture
+## Architecture

 The existing IPv4 architecture remains intact.